italia/eudi-wallet-it-docs/docs/en/trust.rst

     This is called *Wallet Instance Attestation* and is documented in `the dedicated section  <Wallet Instance Attestation>`_.

-Therein a table with the summary of the Federation Entity roles mapped on the corresponding EUDI roles, as defined in the `EIDAS-ARF`_.
+Below a table with the summary of the Federation Entity roles mapped on the corresponding EUDI roles, as defined in the `EIDAS-ARF`_.

 +-----------------------------------------+----------------+-----------------------------------+
 |  EUDI Role                              | Federation Role| Notes                             |